- Bar Scene

 Dozens of restaurants, many relative newcomers, make their homes in converted historic buildings.
 Among the hits: Birch & Barley/ChurchKey, which specializes in unusual beers and hearty comfort chow, and Le Diplomate, an are-we-in-Paris?
 French brasserie with throwback decor (a zinc bar, retro tiled floor) and rich menu.
 Weekend brunch attracts a young crowd to places like Masa 14, with its pan-Latin specialties and roof deck, B Too which offers Belgian beers with chicken and waffles, and Bar Pilar, an Ernest Hemingway-themed American spot known for hangover-cure sandwiches.

 Nightlife also thrives here.
-Most restaurant-bars offer happy-hour deals, many on the street’s sidewalk cafes (look to Pearl Dive and Barcelona Wine Bar for happening after-work outdoor scenes).
+Most restaurants and bars offer happy hour deals, many on the street’s sidewalk cafes and patios (look to Pearl Dive and Barcelona Wine Bar for happening after-work outdoor scenes).
 Open since 1993, the legendary Black Cat hosts indie bands and themed dance nights, as well as regular DJ sets.